codacy/pulse-event-cli/README.md

 ### Detected environments

 Currently the CLI detects CI environments where data is being sent from.
-This information is collected to improve the support on how collect the metrics in this environments.
+This information is collected to improve the support on how we collect the metrics.

-If your CI environment is not in this list contact `support@codacy.com` to let us know about it.
+If your CI environment is not in this list, contact [pulse support](mailto:pulsesupport@codacy.com) to let us know about it.

 Supported environments:

 - appveyor
 - aws-codebuild
-- azurePipelines
+- azure-pipelines
 - bitrise
 - buddy
 - buildkite